tobylee12345/Practice-Project-1-Covid-Case-Analysis/README.md

 <br/>

-Then, let's have a look at the total Cases vs population infected in Australia
+Then, let's have a look at the **Total Cases vs population infected in Australia.**

 ![](project-images/3.png)